VarshanRakesh/GNSS_RTK/README.md

    - And follow the **Firmware update** section to update the firmware and cross check that the version updated correctly with the **Firmware version check** section found in the same website.

 2. Loading the configurations as rover of the heading kit
-   - Download the rover configuration file for the FW 1.32 version from the [add rover file].
+   - Download the rover configuration file for the FW 1.32 version from the [add rover configuration file].
    - Before loading the configuration files recheck that you are uploading the correct file. uploading an incorrect file might lead to problems
    - To load the configuration to the rover board refer the **Load a configuration file** section in [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6)
    - And follow **Save the configuration** section in the [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6) to store the configuration to the board permenantly.